bradyjoslin/container-dev-action-sample/README.md

 fi
 ```

-To see the Action run, simply fork and provide a PR to this repo.
+To see the Action run, simply fork and provide a PR to this repo with an innocuous change to this `README.md` file.
 When the action is finished running you should see...

 ```text
 ** Running github action script **